 Most contractors who reach out ask the same thing: “Can qlows handle our procurement portal?”
 The answer doesn’t change with the portal. qlows works on the document — PDF, structured form, attachment bundle — not the source.
 Once you have the file or the URL, the rest of the workflow is identical.

 What does change is the upstream half: where to find the notice, what format it arrives in, what registration the buyer asks for, and which compliance attachments end up in the response bundle.
-This hub walks the twenty biggest platforms in the English-speaking world and links to a country deep-dive for each.
+This hub walks the major platforms across twenty-plus markets and links to a country deep-dive for each.

 We use the term broadly.
 There are three kinds of portal a contractor actually interacts with: